The Graph Minor Structure Theorem through Bidimensionality: The lower bound

-A \emph{partially triangulated $(k\times k)$-grid} is any graph that can be obtained from a $(k\times r)$-grid (we call it the {\em underlying grid}) by adding edges in a way that the resulting graph remains planar.
-A \emph{dusted partially triangulated $(k\times k)$-grid} is the disjoint union of a partially triangulated $(k\times k)$-grid and a set of isolated vertices.
+A \emph{partially triangulated $(k\times k)$-grid} is any graph that can be obtained from a $(k\times k)$-grid (we call it the {\em underlying grid}) by adding edges in a way that the resulting graph remains planar. \\